mikegrudic/gizmo_leshouches/README.md

 #### Initializing turbulence
 To add turbulent density structure to the simulation, we must do an initialization run.
 We can *initialize* the turbulent velocities by-hand and run the simulation to allow the density structure to develop, just by setting `--alpha_turb` > 0 in `MakeCloud`.

 Alternately or complementarily, we can *drive* the turbulence continuously by enabling `TURB_DRIVING`, whose parameters are controlled in the parameters file.
 The default parameters written by `MakeCloud` are sensible for implementing the "TURBSPHERE" setup described in [Lane et al. 2022](https://academic.oup.com/mnras/article/510/4/4767/6482854), which gives you an isolated, localized cloud embedded in a diffuse box.
 This is more realistic than a simple periodic box setup (also available via `--makebox`) for feedback experiments because the low-density boundary conditions can allow the pressurized gas to vent out of the cloud, changing the dynamics.
 To get the artificial potential that confines the cloud to the center of the box, enable `STARFORGE_GMC_TURBINIT=1`.
 Then, run for a few crossing times until a statistical steady state has been achieved.
 A good plot to check is the gas half-mass radius versus time during the stirring phase.

+You may have to tune `TurbDrive_ApproxRMSVturb` to get the level of turbulence you want: make sure it looks good at low resolution before committing to a high-resolution stirring run.
+The steady-state RMS velocity dispersion should scale roughly proportionally to this driving parameter, but there is a calibration factor that varies by setup.

 Once the stirring is complete, you can use the final snapshot of the stirring run as the initial condition of your feedback run - just remember to disable `STARFORGE_GMC_TURBINIT` for the feedback setup.

 ### Magnetic Fields

 Enabling `MAGNETIC` will build GIZMO with MHD enabled.
-Magnetic pressure and tension can affect the way feedback bubbles evolve in various ways, notably by pressure-confining the expansion (e.g. Krumholz 2006), or stabilizing phase interfaces and suppressing energy transport through mixing (e.g. Lancaster 2024).
+Magnetic pressure and tension can affect the way feedback bubbles evolve in various ways, notably by pressure-confining the expansion (e.g. Krumholz 2006, Kim & Ostriker 2014), or stabilizing phase interfaces and suppressing energy transport through mixing (e.g. Lancaster 2024).

 ### Conduction